 Redirected walking is a locomotion method that allows a user in VR to walk around the 3D virtual environment (VE) with their own two feet.
 It does so by slightly rotating the world around the user during head, eye, or other body rotation under a certain threshold so the rotational distortion is imperceptible.

 Much of my work tries to extend its functionality and practical applicability.

-Redirected Walking for Visually-Impaired Users with Robotic Mixed Proxies
+Redirected Walking for Visually-Impaired Users with Robotic Mixed Agents

 Goal: Since redirected walking (RDW) allows users to walk naturally through a virtual environment of any size, it's a good option for VR applications for the visually-impaired.
 However, since we need to work under perceptual thresholds and VR tracking spaces are fairly small, we need to distract the user somehow.
 Thus, our goal is adapt RDW for audio-only apps.

 Current progress: We were able to prove that RDW should be able to work imperceptibly in terms of performance and quality with only audio (See Completed Projects), but we still need to make a distractor that is more natural for the scenario (see following robot dog entries).

 Goal: Formalize the robot dog problem by generalizing the problem of robots in virtual environments and figuring out where the robot fits with respect to other problems in the area of haptic proxies.

 Current progress: Mostly done and working on the submission.
 Info at its own site.

 Goal: We want to create a VR simulation that helps train visually-impaired kids to navigate a large virtual environment like a city.
 We need to use real walking that permits free roam in a large, open space, thus redirected walking is required.
 We hypothesize that haptics will improve response time, which we need to study

 Current progress: See the next two entries, which are sub-projects of this one.